Our vision is an Aotearoa where no one is killed or seriously injured on our roads.

-The Safe System speed to greatly reduce the chances of death or serious injury for pedestrians is internationally accepted to be 30km/h.
+The international accepted speed to greatly reduce the chances of a pedestrian being killed or seriously injured is 30km/h.

-The probability of death for a pedestrian rises as impact speed increases, it approximately doubles between 30km/h and 40km/h, and doubles again from 40km/h to 50km/h.
+The probability of a pedestrian being killed rises as impact speed increases, it approximately doubles between 30km/h and 40km/h, and doubles again from 40km/h to 50km/h.
 The risk to vulnerable pedestrians, such as the elderly and young children, is even higher.

 Source: ITF/OECD (2018) Speed and Crash Risk.